 With that sort of misconception, it’s no wonder why so many individuals seem to avoid this particular sort of connection all together.
 The thing is that the large number of failed long distance relationships seems to eclipse the growing number of long distance bonds which triumph.

-The key to making certain your long distance relationship succeeds is simple: hard work.
+The key to making certain your long distance relationship succeeds is simple: Bird Control.

 It takes hard work and consistent effort to maintain the flame of a long-distance relationship burning brightly.